open/close all folders

 - X-Men: The Last Stand blurs the line between this and the Tailor-Made Prison with the government's mobile prison-van.
 Mystique is kept behind bars and with her hands shackled to the ceiling.
 Juggernaut and Multiple Man both got locked in standing metal coffins to seal off their abilities.
 The guards on the van were also armed with weaponized Mutant Cure.

 - In The Boondock Saints, Il Duce (pictured above) is moved from his cell to the ground floor for a parole hearing.
 He is cuffed hand and foot, chained to a rolling platform, and wheeled down to the parole board.
 The entire prison is put on high-alert, with shotgun-wielding guards on every floor, all to move one man down a few flights of stairs.
 Once he's there, they even put him inside a metal cage to protect the parole board.
+All this serves to establish this guy as perhaps the biggest badass of the movie.
 Makes you wonder why they even thought about parole...

 - Lecter-expy Garland Green (Steve Buscemi) in Con Air was introduced wearing similar restraints as Lecter.